saxinte/booking-system/README.md

 - Then you will need to install all Node dependencies using `npm install`.
 - Then hit the following command: `gulp`.
 This will start the build.
 -  Then open the `index.html` located in /dist/html/.

+## How to test (not ready, karma-browserify is missing)
+- Tests should then run using `karma start`.